janhieber/dotfiles/README.md

 This is how the desktop looks like.
 ![preview](https://raw.githubusercontent.com/janhieber/dotfiles/master/scrot.png)

-Before you ask:
+# Before you ask
 wm: i3
-status: i3blocks
+status: polybar
 terminal: urxvt
 shell: zsh